 Even more annoying is that many people do not get the speeds they are promised when they sign up to a new deal.

-test the broadband speed you're receiving through the moneysupermarket.com site, although run a few tests at different times as the speed you receive can vary.
+You can test the broadband speed you’re receiving through the moneysupermarket.com site, although run a few tests at different times as the speed you receive can vary.

 If your speeds are consistently not up to scratch then speak to your provider and ask for help speeding it up.
 Some slow connections are caused by electrical equipment and it can sometimes be possible to fix your broadband speeds by fitting special filters to your phone sockets.